 Maria Martinez is most known for rediscovering how to make polished black pottery at San Ildefonso.
-Her husband Julian's greatest contribution was his use of beeweed paste to paint what became matte black designs, usually painting in the negative, on the surface of her polished pottery before it was fired.
-Those designs remained black, no matter whether the piece was fired in an oxygen-reduction atmosphere or not.
+Her husband Julian's greatest contribution was his use of beeweed paste to paint what became matte black designs, usually painted in the negative (in the early days of using bee-weed, he painted his designs in the positive), on the surface of her polished pottery before it was fired.
+His matte paint turned black in the firing.

-Lydia Quezada is most noted for her development of a matte, semi-matte and polished black process for decorating her distinctively delicate pieces.
+Lydia Quezada (of Mata Ortiz) is most noted for her development of a matte, semi-matte and polished black process for decorating her distinctively delicate pieces.

 Effie Garcia (of Santa Clara) works with her husband, Orville, to form and carve her pieces, sand the carved sections and then outlining those carved sections cameo-fashion with watered clay, which turns matte black when the piece is ground-fired in an oxygen-reduction atmosphere or matte red if it's fired in open air.

 Jody Folwell (of Santa Clara) forms many of her pieces and polishes only the upper part around the opening, leaving the rest of the piece matte.

 Jemez pottery is often a mix of matte and polished, as exemplified in Maxine Toya's nativity figures.